jeongyoonlee/data-science-process-management/README.md

 * [What is the Workflow or Process of a Data Scientist](https://www.quora.com/What-is-the-workflow-or-process-of-a-data-scientist/answer/Ryan-Fox-Squire?srid=pJh7) by Ryan Fox Squire on Quora

-## Data Scince Product Development Process
+## Data Science Product Development Process

 ### Use Cases